va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 	[screenshot]({{ site.baseurl }}/assets/images/2016/02/10/raspberry-pi-real--time-flight-tracker/piaware/05-Configure_piaware_2.png)

-	Note: Substitute <username> with your own FA username.
+	Note: Substitute &lt;username&gt; with your own FA username.
 After issuing the command, you will be asked for your FA password.

 1. Restart the feeder